ECommerce Checkout Tips To Reduce Cart Abandonment Rate and Maximize Your Conversion Rate In 2020

 Another way that leads to repeated purchases is by showing them smart cross-sell products with limited time and quantity to add urgency.
 Or, you can cross-sell with gift cards.
 The option to add a gift card to their cart or get $X off their purchase when they add a card can increase your total sales per customer considerably with no extra effort on your part, even if the cards are delivered digitally.

 It’s worth noting that don’t be too salesy every step of the way, or the customer will walk away.
 GoDaddy is a perfect example of this practice.
 They try to increase the sale during every step of the checkout process.
-Their process has been called “tedious at best” and “the most hated checkout process on the web”.
+Their process has been called “tedious at best”.

 You may also want to consider live chat support on the checkout page in case the customer has any pre-sales questions before placing their order.
 If you can’t provide live chat there, try including order number and contact info for any questions to let customers know how they can reach you by phone and email.
 Having email and phone contact details on key pages can make a world of difference and prevent carts from being abandoned due to unanswered questions.